JeffersonLab/procServMgr/README.md

-start      - start iocs specified in config file stop       - stop iocs specified in config file check      - start any iocs not running that are configured to run restart    - stop and start iocs specified in config file status     - dump a short status screen showing current status test       - show how each IOC would be invoked but don't do anything
+start      - start iocs specified in config file stop       - stop iocs specified in config file check      - start any iocs not running that are configured to run and
+             stop any iocs that are running but disabled in the config file.

+restart    - stop and start iocs specified in config file status     - dump a short status screen showing current status test       - show how each IOC would be invoked but don't do anything